sahilrajput03/sahilrajput03/archlinux-firstIntallNotes.md

 ## Installing from scratch

-1. `dd if=pathToArchLinuxOS.iso of /dev/sda` : Setting up bootable pendrive. (if option means input file path).
+1. `dd if=pathToArchLinuxOS.iso of /dev/sda status=progress` : Setting up bootable pendrive. (if option means input file path).
 TIP: You can use `lsblk` _<stands for::listBlockDevices>_ to list all the devices plugged in at the moment.
 2. `sudo su` to become root.
 TIP: Please ensure that you have ***disabled*** `legacy mode` and `secure boot` features in your boot menu as it can cause problems in installation of the os.
 3. `wifi-menu` to access wifi targets and connect to them (it is highly recommened).